-Customer profiling - Profiling is all about data.
-It describes and categorizes customer groups based on sets of data, known facts and analytics.
-Customer profiles are focused on figures and tend to require a lot of research in order to gather the data required to build a profile.
+Profiling is all about data.
+It describes and categorises customer groups based on sets of data, known facts and analytics.
+Customer profiles are focussed on figures and tend to require a lot of research in order to gather the data required to build a profile.

-Customer personas - On the other hand, personas are less about data and more about understanding the motives and behaviours of your customers.
-A persona represents the types of users and essentially paint a picture of what your client wants, what their motives are and how they operate.
-They thoroughly describe your target audience, and it’s not uncommon to have a dozen or so personas to work with.
+On the other hand, personas are less about data and more about understanding the motives and behaviours of your customers.
+A persona represents the types of users that essentially paint a picture of what your client wants, what their motives are and how they operate.
+They thoroughly describe your target audience, and it's uncommon to have a dozen or so personas to work with.

 Whether you’re aiming your services directly at the customer or if you’re interested in creating a B2B marketing plan, you need to put together some kind of customer profile or personas so that you know where to set your sights.
 Failing to do this will result in a poor outline of what your business should follow and it also makes it difficult to make certain decisions that are important to the operation of your company.

 Most people have what they need in life, especially when it comes to technology.
 Smartphones have exceeded our expectations in how functional and practical they’ll be to someone’s everyday life, and customers fill that void of requiring more power when the user needs to do something that is a little more intensive.
 There’s really no reason for people to switch their technology over to a different model if the one they’re currently using is working fine.

 That’s one of the unfortunate problems with technology that advances far too quickly–it’s hard to sell.
 So what’s the solution here?
 How do you make something sell if it’s not exactly in demand?